How to Create a Content Marketing Strategy for Startups Affordably

-We assume this data a worthy reason to work on a content marketing strategy for your startup.
+We assume this data is a worthy reason to work on a content marketing strategy for your startup.
 Today will share how to do this effectively.
-So, buckle up to learn where to start, what steps to make, and how to do it without breaking a bank.
+So, buckle up to learn where to start, what steps to make, and how to do it without breaking the bank.

 - Know your audience